jhnns/rewire/README.md

 - [webpack](https://github.com/webpack/webpack)

 **Please note:** Unfortunately the line numbers in stack traces have an offset of +2 (browserify) / +1 (webpack).
 This is caused by generated code that is added during the bundling process.
+I'm working on that ... :)

 ###browserify